PolymerElements/iron-icon/README.md

     <link rel="import" href="/components/iron-icons/iron-icons.html">

-    <iron-icon icon="iron:menu"></iron-icon>
+    <iron-icon icon="menu"></iron-icon>

-TIP: Polymer's default set of icons is iron-icons.
+Tip: Polymer's default set of icons is located in iron-icons/iron-icons.html.
 If you select an icon from this set, you can specify just the name of the icon as the value of the `icon` attribute.

+Warning: If you want to include the name of the `<iconset>` for iron-icons/iron-icons.html, the name that `<iron-icon>` expects is `icons`.
+So the above example would be `icon="icons:menu`.
+For every other set of icons in iron-icons, the name of the `<iconset>` is the word before the hypen in the name of an HTML file.
+The next example elaborates on this point.

 Here's an example that selects the "email" icon from the set of icons in iron-icons/communications-icons.html: